New and Traditional Facial Eyelid Surgery Techniques

 This laser blepharoplasty surgery is a non-surgical alternative that can postpone the need for a surgical eye lift.
 It results in significant tightening of the skin around the eyes, but will not affect the fat around the eyes and may accentuate it.

 When we begin the eyelid surgery procedure, we first administer local anesthesia around the eyes.
 We also start an IV for sedation.
 During the procedure you will be awake but comfortable and relaxed.
 General anesthesia is rarely required.

-We complete our double and upper eyelid surgeries on an outpatient basis at our Salt Lake City surgical center.
+We complete our eyelid surgeries on an outpatient basis at our Salt Lake City surgical center.
 Because of this, it is important to arrange for care after the surgery.
 You will need someone to drive you home as well as care for you for the first 24 hours after surgery.